TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 ### What is 0-10V?
 0-10V is a simple low voltage, low current, low-cost, and reliable electrical signal used as a method for transmitting information and control signals between devices in control systems and building automation.
 0-10V are either Analog or Digital (PWM).
+If your LED/HPS ballast or HVAC equiptment supports 0-10v, that means you can control the brightness/speed by controlling the 0-10v control signal.
+This repo provides info on building both types of 0-10v signal controllers: Analog and PWM.

 ### How do I if I need Analog or PWM for my 0-10V controller?
 The choice between 0-10V analog and 0-10V PWM depends on what your fixture or device is compatible with.
 0-10V analog is typically more common than PWM.